-Prior to this role, Gillian was vice president of F/A-18 & EA-18G Programs for Defense, Space & Security (BDS), where he was responsible for customer satisfaction and the quality, cost and schedule performance of every facet of the F/A-18 family of strike fighters and electronic attack aircraft.
+Gillian previously was vice president of the F/A-18 and EA-18G programs for Boeing Defense, Space & Security, where he was responsible for the quality, cost and schedule performance of every facet of the F/A-18 family of strike fighters and electronic attack aircraft.
 He led all activities associated with program development, production and support for the F/A-18 and EA-18G aircraft systems.
-Previous aircraft program management experience includes time as the P-8 Poseidon program manager for production programs.
-He led the acquisition, strategic planning and execution of the P-8A production program for the U.S. Navy and Royal Australian Air Force.
+His previous aircraft program management experience includes time as the P-8 Poseidon program manager for production programs where he established the production system and acquisition strategy for the franchise.

-Before leading the F/A-18 and EA-18G programs, Gillian was the director of International Supplier Management for BDS, where he managed the international supply chain to support strategic growth and affordability objectives.
+In additional to program management, Gillian has had several leadership roles in supplier management, including as the director of International Supplier Management for Boeing Defense, Space & Security.
 Earlier in his career, Gillian served as the director of Enterprise Sourcing for Boeing in India.
-During that assignment, Gillian was responsible for developing suppliers in India, aligning Boeing defense systems and Boeing Commercial Airplanes tactics with Boeing’s strategy in India and managing the day-to-day execution of the company’s work at various Indian suppliers.
+During that assignment, he was responsible for developing suppliers in India to support BDS and BCA as well as managing the day-to-day execution of the company’s work at various Indian suppliers.
 Gillian began his Boeing career as a manufacturing and systems engineer, followed by positions of increasing responsibility within F/A-18 avionics.

 Gillian has a Bachelor of Science in aerospace engineering from the University of Notre Dame and a Master of Business Administration from Washington University in St. Louis.